WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 The Sauna - The Dream

-Specially handcrafted from Nordic Thermowood, our luxury sauna has been built and designed for the ultimate authentic thermal experience.
+Specially handcrafted from Nordic Thermowood, our luxury sauna's have been built and designed for the ultimate authentic thermal experience.

 Our sauna wood is cut and stacked on our Highland croft by hand, ready for firing up.
-Reaching temperatures of around 80 -90 degrees, the rejuvenating power of sauna promotes relaxation, boosts mood, aids cardiovascular circulation and melts away tension and stress.
+Reaching temperatures of around 80 -95degrees, the rejuvenating power of sauna promotes relaxation, boosts mood, aids cardiovascular circulation and melts away tension and stress.

 The sauna business was created organically with passion and sheer determination after we were caring intensively for our mother who has Alzheimer's.
 Research was telling us that it can reduce the chances of getting/ reducing Dementia by up to 60% This was a way forward and with our experience towing trailers and running events the idea of sharing it with the wider community was born and driven forwards.